 The four main stages are Suwa Shrine, Otabisho, Yasaka Shrine and Chuo Koen.

 These venues require tickets in advance which gets sold out instantly and almost impossible for even locals to reserve.
-There are some spots where you can take a sneak peek, however they get
+There are some spots where you can take a sneak peek, however they get very crowded so do start early if you want to capture the best moment!

 Even if you miss them at the main venues you can still catch them by street-surfing and following the crowd as they travel throughout the city.
 These type of performances held outside of the main venues are called Niwasakimawari.